Dorothea of Brandenburg: Marriage to Christian I of Denmark

 Queen Dorothea was given a proposal from king Casimir IV of Poland and Albert VI, Archduke of Austria, but she chose to remain in Denmark and marry the newly elected king, Christian I of Denmark.
 The wedding ceremony was conducted 26 October 1449, followed by the coronation of Christian and herself as king and queen of Denmark.
 She renounced her existing dower lands in Denmark and Norway, which were replaced with Kalundborg and Samsø in Denmark, and Romerike in Norway, but refused to renounce her Swedish dower lands.
-The election of Charles as king in Sweden and Norway deprived her of her dower lands in these kingdoms, and her as well as Christian's ambition was to have Christian crowned in Sweden and Norway as well, and thereby reunite the shattered Kalmar Union.
+The election of Charles as king in Sweden and Norway deprived her of her dower lands in these kingdoms.
+The newly married couple's ambition was to have Christian crowned in Sweden and Norway as well, and thereby reunite the shattered Kalmar Union.

-Christian was crowned in Norway as well in 1450.
-The task to win back Sweden was more difficult, and Dorothea upheld as several years long campaign recruiting followers among the Swedish clerics and nobility, to which she stated that their elected king Charles VIII, as her former Lord Constable and subject, was to be regarded as an usurper and a traitor who had broken his vow by depriving her, his former queen, of her dower lands in Sweden.
+Christian was crowned in Norway in 1450.
+The task to win back Sweden was more difficult, and Dorothea waged a long campaign to recruit followers among the Swedish clerics and nobility.
+Her message to her followers was that their elected king Charles VIII, as her former Lord Constable and subject, was to be regarded as a usurper and a traitor who had broken his vow by depriving her, his former queen, of her dower lands in Sweden.
 In 1455, she also appealed to the Pope.
-In February 1457 her campaign was crowned with success when the rebellion of Archbishop Jöns Bengtsson Oxenstierna deposed Charles VIII, who fled to Germany, and in July 1457, Christian was elected king of Sweden, thereby again uniting the union of the three Nordic kingdoms.
-Dorothea made an official entry in Stockholm in December, and her Swedish dower lands was returned to her: in May 1458, further more, the Swedish council approved her and Christian's wish that their sons be secured the succession to the Swedish throne, a position they had already been secured in Denmark and Norway.
-The king and queen returned to Denmark in July.
+In February 1457 her campaign succeeded when the rebellion of Archbishop Jöns Bengtsson Oxenstierna deposed Charles VIII, who fled to Germany.
+Christian was elected king of Sweden in July 1457, thereby reuniting the three Nordic kingdoms.
+Dorothea made an official entry in Stockholm in December, and her Swedish dower lands were returned to her.
+In May 1458 the Swedish council approved her and Christian's wish that their sons be secured in the succession to the Swedish throne, a position they had already been granted in Denmark and Norway.
+The king and queen returned to Denmark in July 1458.